VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against D-Wave quantum annealers

 \subsection{Pegasus topology}

-To test the statistical performance on comprehensive set of problem sizes, initially we generated $20$ random instances for each Pegasus graph being a subgraph of \(P_{16}\), that is \(P_2, P_3, \ldots P_{16} \).
-All possible couplings and biases where chosen from the uniform distribution on the interval \([-1,1]\).
-We measure the optimality gap defined with respect to the CPLEX solution \(\vb{s}_{\text{ref}}\)
+To test statistical performance on a comprehensive set of problem sizes, we initially generated $20$ random instances for each Pegasus subgraph of \(P_{16}\), namely \(P_2, P_3, \ldots, P_{16}\).
+Since real QPUs are not perfect Pegasus graphs, these subgraphs were adapted to the actual hardware topology by removing missing nodes and couplers.
+We report the reference gap and benchmark runtime using the conventions defined in Sec.~\ref{sec:benchmark_methodology}.
+For these instances, the reference gap is computed relative to the long-running SA reference solution because certified ground states are unavailable.

-and the total runtime, including overheads related to the communication with the solver through an appropriate API.
-Note, that due to inviability of the true optimal solutions, \emph{i.e.} ground states, the gap, henceforth referred to as reference gap, can be negative.
-Such cases indicate that the solution obtained by the solver is better than the reference one.